By Sara B. Hansen

 “I like how easy the app is to use,” Massey said.
 “You just have to click a button when you go for a walk.
 I don’t have a Fitbit, so I like how it tracks your miles and your speed.
 And I really like that it gives back to PawsCo.”

-People like Massey are exactly the audience Hexter and WoofTrax are trying to reach.
+People like Massey are precisely the audience Hexter and WoofTrax are trying to reach.

 “Our goal is to tap into the energy of millions of people who are walking their dogs every day,” Hexter said.